CleverCloud/clever-tools/README.md

  - `par` (for Paris)
  - `mtl` (for Montreal)

-`--organisation` allows you to chose the organisation in which your app is created.
+`--org` allows you to chose the organisation in which your app is created.

 `--alias` allows you to deploy your application several times on Clever Cloud